Plenty of people like to joke that they gave their mamas migraines in their younger days.

-Catholic Charities’ mental health services operate on a continuum, in which staff strive to move people toward independent living.
+Catholic Charities’ mental health services operate on a continuum, in which staff strive to help people move toward independent living.
 So after two years in the group home, Nicole got her own apartment, enrolling in several Catholic Charities programs to continue her progress toward independence.

 In Partial Care, she learned life skills and other tools to ensure her wellness and recovery.
 In Supported Employment, she built her resume, learned interviewing skills, and got several jobs, including her current maintenance position at Delaware House.
 At the Riverbank Self-Help Center, she socialized with other clients and taught dance lessons.
 And because Nicole plans to move soon to North Carolina to be with her sister, staffers in Intensive Family Support Services are working to secure services for Nicole in her new hometown.

 What makes her progress especially remarkable is that she was diagnosed with – and beat – breast cancer while in Catholic Charities’ care.
 “She is a survivor of that and had a good attitude even when she wasn’t feeling well,” said Kelli Madison, a Partial Care case manager.

 Nicole aims to get her general equivalency degree and another job in North Carolina.
 She loves writing poetry, sketching, and wowing her counselors and coworkers with her eye-catching fashion choices and hairstyles.